16 Important Humanitarian Crises and Trends to Know in 2026

 Yemen

-After eight years of conflict, Yemen remains on the IRC’s Emergency Watchlist, having fallen from the number one spot only because of worsening crises in other countries.
-According to the United Nations Population Fund, 80% of the population is facing food shortages or lack of access to other basic needs; 21.6 million people require humanitarian assistance.
+After a decade of conflict, Yemen has recently come off the IRC’s Emergency Watchlist only because of worsening crises in other countries.
+According to the United Nations Population Fund, 80% of the population is facing food shortages or lack of access to other basic needs; 19.5 million people require humanitarian assistance.

 Humanitarian Crises to Watch